saachok/dbb-test-task/README.md

 It contains REACT_APP_ACCESS_TOKEN for a new account that was created for testing.
 You can replace it with your own token.

-To get access token for your account go to [url](https://) and paste it to the .env
+To get access token for your account go to [Dropbox API](https://dropbox.github.io/dropbox-api-v2-explorer/#check_app) and authorize with Google credentials provided below:

+email:      dbb.test.task.dropbox@gmail.com\
+password:   DBB_Test_Task

+After successfully auth with Google return to [Dropbox API](https://dropbox.github.io/dropbox-api-v2-explorer/#check_app) and press `Get Token` button.\
+Then copy created string with an access token.\
+Paste it to `.env` for REACT_APP_ACCESS_TOKEN.

-### 4. run react app locally npm start
+### 4. run react app locally with `npm start`

 Runs the app in the development mode.\